The Xometry app works best with JavaScript enabled!

 Most modern blow molding deals with thermoplastics.
 A hollow plastic parison (also known as a preform) is placed at the mouth of a mold cavity and heated until properly malleable.
 Pressurized gas is then forced into the parison’s open end until it expands to match the mold cavity’s shape.
 The product then gets cooled and crystalized so it doesn’t deform while being removed from the mold.
 The end result is a hollow plastic vessel with thin walls.

 Blow molding services are ideal for large-scale production.
 It’s best known for soda and water bottles but also finds uses in engineered gas tanks and electrical enclosures.
 Because it is so cost- and time-efficient, it is favored over rotomolding in high-output industrial settings.
-Figure 1 is an example of a plastic bottle blow molding machine:
+Figure 1 shows the process of blow molding:

-What Are the Advantages of Blow Molding Compared to Rotational Molding?
+Advantages of Blow Molding Compared to Rotational Molding

 Compared to rotomolding, blow molding has several advantages: